Lt. Lloyd J. Fickler,

 Asked about the report that German pilots flying captured American planes had attempted to join an American raiding squadron, Fickler said it was true but Americans had been warned of such an attempt and that their own planes had secret identification marks which the enemy didn't have.
 "When we got the signal and opened up on them, we simply mowed them down," he said.

-Both are thriving in the Air Force and are honored to carry on the legacy.
-Johnny won 1st place recently in a physical fitness/fundraising contest on base, and Graham emceed his Airman Leadership Course graduation, and is in the auxiliary security forces in addition to being a DCC (what is this?).
-They are honored and proud to be a part of, and continue the legacy of our family, which includes their father who is retired military: 10 years active duty Army and 14 years Air National Guard.
+Both airmen are thriving in the Air Force and are honored to carry on the family legacy.
+They are proud to be a part of the Fickler family legacy which also includes their father who is retired military: 10 years active duty Army and 14 years Air National Guard (see photo below).